MelkorBalrog/SynapseX/SynapseX_backup/README.md

 - **Evaluation metrics.** Training curves track loss, accuracy, precision, recall and F1 while a confusion matrix visualises classification results for any number of classes.
+- **Dynamic classes.** The number of output classes and image channels are inferred from the dataset and propagated through the model and metrics.
 - **Validation-based early stopping.** Training monitors a held-out validation split, restoring the best model weights to avoid the "stuck at one class" behaviour and improve overall metrics.
 - **Genetic algorithm tuning.** A tiny GA explores learning rates, dropout and transformer depth to squeeze out better accuracy, recall, precision and F1.
+- **Device-aware GA.** Hyper-parameter search accepts an explicit device so tuning can leverage GPUs when available.
 - **Target-metrics training.** Optimisation halts when validation F1 stalls, preserving the model state that achieved the strongest score.